halhen/blog/content/post/2020-09-05-trying-julia.md

 using .Threads
 ```

 A function to generate a number of iterations from the 12-element vector of parameters `a` (see [the blog post i linked to above](https://blog.k2h.se/post/hunting-for-attractors/)).
-I creat a threaded version, in which each thread starts from a random point and iterate a number of times.
+I create a threaded version, in which each thread starts from a random point and iterate a number of times.
 When clumsily benchmarking I didn't notice any significant performance improvements.
 I'm still interested to figure out why; `nthreads()` reports 4 threads available and I expected at least a 2x speed increase.

 ```
 function quadratic_2d(a::Vector{Float64}; iterations::Int64 = 10000)